epasveer/seer/README.md

 Check out [Seer's Wiki page](https://github.com/epasveer/seer/wiki) on github.

 * Version v1.17 will be the last Qt5 release.
 * The next release will be v2.0 and will be Qt6 based.
-However, for the time being, it can still be compiled with Qt5.
+However, for the time being, it's still able to be compiled with Qt5.
 * If you want the latest stable Qt5 source, grab v1.17 from here: https://github.com/epasveer/seer/releases/tag/v1.17